 This Blue Cheese Caramelized Onion Tart could be prepared as one large tart, in individual servings, or in appetizer portions.

-- Feta or goat cheese can be substituted for the blue cheese.
+- You can substitute feta or goat cheese for the blue cheese.

 - You’ll want to use a sweet onion like Vidalia or Texas Sweet.

 - Add a drizzle of balsamic reduction for more flavor.

 - How to Soften Brown Sugar

 - 12 easy baking powder substitute